• Skip to main content

 You can then mince the roasted garlic using the garlic crusher and add it to your vegan mashed potatoes for a more robust flavor, and it also adds some umami.
 Start with one or two minced garlic cloves and add more if you want the mashed potatoes to have a more robust flavor.

-Whether you are using water or vegetable broth, the fifth tip is to start the boiling process from the cold vegetable broth.
+Whether you are using water or vegetable broth, the fifth tip is to start boiling from the cold vegetable broth.
 This will also help to ensure the potatoes are cooked evenly.
-This tip also applies when making mashed sweet potatoes.
+This tip also applies when making mashed sweet potatoes or swede mash.

-Cook them for 20 minutes after the water o broth starts boiling.
+Cook them for 20 minutes after the water or broth starts boiling.

 The sixth tip is to add sea salt while cooking potatoes and when you finish.